 General information on fishing includes how-to and safety tips and links to seasons, rules & regulations

 Long Island/NYC Fishing provides information on fishing in the area and links to top fishing waters, stocking lists, public fishing access and waters open to ice fishing listed by county.

-Along the northeastern shoreline of Queens, N.Y., lies the inlet of Little Neck Bay off the Long Island Sound known as Udalls Cove.
+Udall's Cove is located along the northeastern shoreline of Queens, in the inlet of Little Neck Bay off Long Island Sound.
 Salt marshes, considered critical components of natural water filtration, provide key services that contribute to the health of humans and surrounding ecosystems, as well as improving water quality through the removal of various pollutants.
-In addition to providing these invaluable services, salt marshes also enable a vast array of plant and wildlife to thrive.
+In addition to providing these invaluable services, salt marshes also enable a vast array of plants and wildlife to thrive.

-Though seemingly impossible, the diversity within the preserve is compounded by two sparkling freshwater streams.
-Gabler's Creek, the bigger of the two, slowly cuts its way through the steep wooded slopes of the ravine before passing by Aurora Pond and the freshwater wetlands on its way out to the salt marsh at the edge of the Cove.
+The diversity within the preserve is compounded by two sparkling freshwater streams.
+Gabler's Creek, the bigger of the two, slowly cuts its way through the steep wooded slopes of the ravine before passing by Aurora Pond and the freshwater wetlands on its way out to the salt marsh at the edge of the cove.

-This damp protected habitat is a great place to spot a variety of reptiles and amphibians, such as fowler toads, frogs, salamanders, and snapping turtles.
+This damp protected habitat is a great place to spot a variety of reptiles and amphibians, such as toads, frogs, salamanders, and snapping turtles.
 Shorebirds and waterfowl including egrets, osprey, herons, ducks, geese, and swans can also be found in great numbers along the shoreline, wading in the marsh, and gliding over Aurora Pond.
-Also, osprey platforms were erected in the wetland near the end of Little Neck parkway.
+Osprey platforms have been erected in the wetland near the end of Little Neck Parkway.

-From the LIE, exit at Little Neck Parkway.
-Little Neck parkway ends at 255th Street.
-Street-side parking is available.
+From the Long Island Expressway, exit at Little Neck Parkway and follow this road until it ends at 255th Street.
+There are no designated parking areas but street-side parking is available.